tanmoythander/angular-gulp-boilerplate/README.md

 - include your newly added bower dependency and libraries on karma.conf.js

 ## Running on local
-- Open terminal
+- Open terminal & navigate to project directory
 - Type `gulp serve`

 ## Building for deployment
-- Open terminal
+- Open terminal & navigate to project directory
 - Type `gulp build`

 The optimizations are performed by the gulp tasks and include the following list.
 See the `gulpfile.js` for details